IntegralEquations/HMatrices.jl/docs/src/index.md

 !!! important "Truncation error"
     The parameters `atol` and `rtol` are used to control the truncation of low-rank blocks *adaptively* using an estimate of the true error (in Frobenius norm).
-These local error may accumulate after successive truncations, which in practice means that the final errors can be somewhat larger than the prescribed tolerance.
-Because of this, you may want to set `atol` and `rtol` to be somewhat smaller than your target accuracy.
+These local errors may accumulate after successive truncations, meaning that the global approximation error (in Frobenius norm) may be larger than the prescribed tolerance.

 The returned object `F` is of the `LU` type, and efficient routines are provided to solve linear system using `F`: